Cod3lta/SchoolboyBattleQt/readme.md

 If you are interested to see how to create a network app, take a look at this example I used to create this game: https://github.com/VSRonin/ChatExample

-- Currently, the multiplayer is badly implemented (every client is the "master" of the current player and it's candies) causing bugs and synchronisations problems.
-Don't copy what I did, instead create a server where everything in the game is synchronized, and the clients depends on this instance.
+- Currently, the multiplayer is badly implemented (every client is the "master" of the current player and its candies) causing bugs and synchronisations problems.
+Don't copy what I did, instead create a server with an instance where everything in the game is synchronized, and the clients depends on this instance.
+- Actually, when I think about it, the project is poorly done at some places...
+The development was a bit rushed as we had to finish it in under a month, but anyway I'm still proud of the result :)

 ## Simplified UML diagram